1994 - R U Still Down '94

 The "Manu" tape : a promo tape dramatically damaged

-The so-called "Manu Tape" is unfortunately incomplete (first part of the A-side has been erased - it has been said that the guy named Manu could have overrecorded some opera music on it...!?).
+The so-called "Manu Tape" is unfortunately incomplete (first part of the A-side has been erased - it has been said that a guy named Manu could have over-recorded some opera music on it...!?).
 But it contains a selection of tracks that we can clearly compare to Tupac's handwritten tracklists from Jan. - March 94.
 So it is very probably an advanced state of that Interscope Project album, just before Tony Pizarro put his hands on it with notably the recording of "High Til I Die" solo version in mid March of 94 (cf. Stay True).

 Vibe Tribe sessions ?

 Norman Whitfield Jr. and Duane Nettlesbey are behind the Vibe Tribe remixes of "Keep Ya Head Up" (out in Oct.
 93) and "Papa'z Song" (out in Jan.
 94).
 They appeared together in Jody Watley's album Affairs of The Heart (MCA) in 91, then in Gerardo's "We Want The Funk" single (Interscope) and in George Clinton's "Paint The White House Black" (Dark Side Remix) (Warner, album out the 12th of October 93).
 Norman Whitfield Jr. was also credited for the remix of "I Get Around" with DJ Battlecat (the 9th of April 93).
-He will be credited as main engineer for the whole Thug Life Volume One album mainly mixed between Sept.
+He will be credited as the main engineer for the whole Thug Life Volume One album mixed between Sept.
 93 and March 94.

 Norman Whitfield Jr. is the son of Norman Whitfield, a very famous producer for Motown and his own Whitfield Records in the 60-80's (The Temptations, Marvin Gaye, Undisputed Truth, Gladys Knight and The Pips, Rose Royce...).
 Walking in the footprints of his father, he seems to have started in the early 80's to work as a sound engineer for Motown and subsidiary label Gordy, like Dream Machine, The Temptations, General Kane...
 Kind of names, especially The Temptations, that could have led to a confusion in credits between him and his father.
 In the late 80's he started to work for various R&B artists like Jesse's Gang, Rainbow Girls, Chico DeBarge...

 Duane Nettlesbey is not credited for a lot of things...
-He is probably related to Jon Nettlesbey, member of the Funk group Truth Inc. : he is credited for a piano part in Miki Howard's eponymous album in 89, whereas Jon Nettlesbey is the main producer and percussionist, and the same two years later for Keith Washington's Make Time For Love.
+He could be related to Jon Nettlesbey, member of the Funk group Truth Inc. : he is credited for a piano part in Miki Howard's eponymous album in 89, whereas Jon Nettlesbey is the main producer and percussionist, and the same two years later for Keith Washington's Make Time For Love.
 Otherwise he got some producing credits for RnB artists La Rue and Lateasha in 91, and for old school Hip-Hop Gansta artist Trapp (1T.B.) for his EP Welcome Alive circa 90.
 In that record, "Goin' Gangsta" uses the same sample (Parliament - "Aqua Boogie") than "Shit Don't Stop" (The song is credited to Thug Music in Thug Life LP, but Stretch is credited in the single.
 It was created in late 93, at the time where Stretch was working with Duane Nettlesbey on songs like "Only Fear Of Death", "Hard on a Nigga"...).
 Duane pretends to have worked for 2Pac in many songs in late 93 - beginning of 94.
-And 2Pac will call him back in June of 96 to produce "Whatcha Gonna Do" / "Fright Night" for his One Nation project (the same way as he will call back Tony Pizarro to produce "Killuminati" for Makaveli album).
-It could be a proof that Duane had a real importance at a time for Tupac in the elaboration of his 3rd solo album.
+And 2Pac will call him back in June of 96 to produce "Whatcha Gonna Do" / "Fright Night" for his One Nation project (the same way he will call back Tony Pizarro to produce "Killuminati" / "Ain't Nothing Wrong" for Makaveli album and maybe "One Nation (Ya Own Style)" for One Nation).
+It could be a proof that Duane had a real importance for Tupac in the elaboration of his 3rd solo album.

 The coming back of Shock G